-In a period style home there are a number of different designs of toilet roll holders that would be suitable alongside

-  your Victorian toilet and can be matched with other chrome bathroom accessories.
-These can be freestanding, which is

-  sometimes not really that practical.
-Wood and brass and also porcelain designs are also fairly common amongst

-  architectural antiques but are expensive and sometimes hard to source.
-However a chrome dog and bone or pillar mount

-  toilet roll holder is the most usual period style toilet roll holder chosen – it needs the central piece to be taken off

-  to then thread it through your toilet roll and fix back onto the frame.
-The curved or hooked toilet roll holder is also

-  a popular choice and can be quicker for changing toilet rolls but the rolls can easily get knocked off onto the floor.
+In a period style home there are a number of different designs of toilet roll holders that would be suitable alongside your Victorian toilet and can be matched with other chrome bathroom accessories.
+These can be freestanding, which is sometimes not really that practical.
+Wood and brass and also porcelain designs are also fairly common amongst architectural antiques but are expensive and sometimes hard to source.
+However a Victorian toilet roll holder or Ornate spire toilet roll holder is the most usual period style toilet roll holder chosen – it needs the central piece to be taken off to then thread it through your toilet roll and fix back onto the frame.
+The curved or hooked toilet roll holder is also a popular choice and can be quicker for changing toilet rolls but the rolls can easily get knocked off onto the floor.

 Two styles of toilet roll holder sold by The Victorian Emporium

 The fixtures and fittings of your house that you touch daily should be of the best quality you can afford so that you can really enjoy your home.
 A bad quality toilet roll holder can be a daily irritation or one which is not fixed properly into the wall and which keeps coming apart or falling off the wall.